 As an ecommerce store, your first priority should be to a custom developed mobile app.
 Make sure that the app is not just an application wrapper for your website.
 Instead, invest in proper platform optimized app that offer a complete experience to the users.

 Focus on Voice Search

-According to many tech evangelists, by 2018, voice search will account for almost half of the global search queries.
+Google reports that 27% of the global population now use voice search when searching online.
+It’s simply not something that you can ignore.
 This means that optimizing your store for voice search is an essential aspect of overall store search engine optimization.